 Kōnane is an ancient two-player strategy board game from Hawaii.
 Before contact with Europeans, the game was played using small pieces of white coral and black lava on a large carved rock which doubled as both board and table.
 The Puʻuhonua o Hōnaunau National Historical Park features one of these ancient stone game boards.
-Konane is sometimes called “Hawaiian Checkers” – but, aside from jumping captures, there is almost no resemblance.
-Konane does, however, have some similarities to the games of Leap Frog, and Main Chuki or Tjuki.
-The more you play, the more you see the deeper strategies.
+Konane is sometimes called “Hawaiian Checkers,” but aside from jumping captures, there is almost no resemblance.
+Konane does have some similarities to the games of Leap Frog, and Main Chuki or Tjuki.
+The more you play, the more you see deeper strategies.
+Made in USA for 2 players ages 6+.

 This game can be played by 2 players ages 8 and up.
 One game of Kōnane takes about 20 Minutes to play.